|Modern Pulp||Oct 20 2017|

 When Pam Grier goes bad, she goes all the way bad.
 In the Roger Corman produced Women in Cages, she’s the head matron of a hellhole prison somewhere in the Philippines and spends the movie permanently covered in a sheen of sweat as she sneeringly tortures her beautiful female convicts.
 The girls endure every manner of humiliation—the rack, rats, snakes, the hole, leeches, electric shocks, and some really harsh words.
 Oh, and the whole prison is basically a racket to sell the women into sexual slavery, so there’s that problem too.

-After enough of this treatment, the jailbirds finally decide it’s time to escape into the jungle, but unforeseen circumstances result in them taking Grier hostage, leading directly to her death via gang rape and strangulation.
+After enough of this treatment the jailbirds finally decide it’s time to escape into the jungle, but unforeseen circumstances result in them taking Grier hostage, leading directly to her death via gang rape and strangulation.
 The audience is supposed to feel she’s gotten what she deserved, but all we felt was our lunch coming up.
+Such are the vicissitudes of '70s b-cinema.

 |Vintage Pulp||Jan 14 2009|